Single Sign-On (SSO) is an authentication method that allows a user to sign in to multiple applications with a single login credential.

 - Reauthenticate On Redirect: When enabled, even if the user authenticated himself before, he will be prompted to enter his credentials again on a redirect from a protected resource URL.

 - Handle WebView Challenges (Android only): Prompt the user for credentials directly from the app’s webview instead of creating a new authentication-only webview.
 Only applicable for apps in which a webview accesses the protected resource URLs.

-The following knowledge base articles include the details on how to add SSO to any mobile app per identity provider:
+The following KB articles include the details on how to add SSO to any mobile app per identity provider:

 - Mobile Enterprise Authentication by Appdome